Archimedes4/Pauly/README.md

 ### Maintenance
 Rotating client secrets after 160 days.
 Follow the steps in Set Environment Variables no need to change teant id and client id.

+# Road Map
+-Working Commission Submissions
+-Live dashboard of scores and submissions for a commission.
+Using change notifications.